20 Ways to Help a Loved One with Breast CancerBreast Cancer Survivor Gifts

 We’re not always good at guessing what someone needs most at any given moment (hence survivors sometimes finding themselves with 10 casseroles at once).
 The best way to find out what your loved one really wants is to ask.
 Check in once every week or two to see how they’re feeling and how you can help.
 Maybe they’ll just want some company or maybe they’ll send you off on errands.
 More than anything else, it will remind them that you’re there and thinking about them.

 You can do everything in your power to be there for your loved one and still not really be able to understand what they’re going through.
 The opportunity to get the perspective, advice, and information from someone who has “been there” can therefore be of immeasurable value.
-That’s what makes support groups so valuable, they’re a safe space for breast cancer survivors to share their experiences, vent, and connect with others that are going through the same thing.
+That’s what makes support groups so valuable, they’re a safe space for breast cancer survivors to share their experiences, complain about the day to day, and connect with others that are going through the same thing.

-Your loved one may not need a support group.
-They’re usually most helpful for people who are comfortable with sharing their emotions and experiences in a group setting.
+Your loved one may not need a support group; they’re usually most helpful for people comfortable sharing their emotions and experiences in a group setting.
 If your loved one is comfortably able to share with family and close friends and seems to be getting everything they need emotionally from the support of those they already know, then a support group may not add anything they’re missing.
 But if the support you and their other loved ones offer doesn’t seem to be getting them as far as they need, then it may be worth helping them find the right support group for them.

 Breast cancer support groups cover a wide range of specific topics, and many have a specific focus such as those that connect people by: